top of page

 SIENNA

-8 YEARS OLD
+9 YEARS OLD

 Sienna came to FCFS in 2017 with her sisters Gloria, Iola, and Rapunzel.
 They are Ayrshire cows which have been selectively bred over time to achieve their signature mahogany color as well as their high milk production.
-The sister were rescued from a "hobby" farm where they were being used as show cows to win prizes at fairs.
+The sisters were rescued from a "hobby" farm where they were being used as show cows to win prizes at fairs.
 The farm was investigated for neglect and cows were found living in deplorable conditions.
 Sadly, nine calves in the barn had passed away from lack of care.
-Like Mathew, even their hallmark good looks did not ensure that the sisters lives would be valued.
+Like Mathew, even their hallmark good looks did not ensure that the sisters' lives would be valued.

 Of the siblings, Sienna is the most spirited and independent.
 In 2019 she underwent surgery to remove an infected toe.
 Once she had enough time to heal and recover, she was reintroduced into the herd.
 Watching her move around the pasture, you would never know that she is any different from her herd mates .
 Sienna remains very active and playful, especially with her sisters.